Merzasphor/MWSE/docs/source/types/tes3clothing.md

 ### `slot`

 The slot used by the clothing object.
+Maps to values in [`tes3.clothingSlot`](https://mwse.github.io/MWSE/references/clothing-slots/) namespace.

 **Returns**: